Antwerp Bars

 Maria Pijpelincxstraat 4

 Oud ArsenaalThis is another real pub with a real pub atmosphere.
 It is quite a small place with the bar on the left wall and tables and seats on the right.
 The interior walls seem to be almost completely covered with old beer ads etc..
 Also, something to look out for is the pair of skis in the toilets.
 Their beer range is quite modest but they are unusual in that they specialise in Geuze, Kriek, Frambozen etc (the rarer, less commercial ones) .
 Often prawns are available as snacks.
 There are a few tables outside at the front but these fill up quite quickly so get there early.
 Take note if you intend to visit that they close at 7:30pm (except Fri) and are not open at all on Thursdays.
-They also have a beer shop called the Dorstvlegel.

 't Pakhuis